outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - list examples of applying structure to create new neural network structures for an intent & how to generate them
+    - example:
+      - cnn = apply 'subset' structure to 'adjacent features', given that 'position/adjacence' is an attribute determining a definition of 'relevance' in the form of 'local relevance to other local features, & other feature interaction layers built by local features', or 'size relevance'
+      - the cnn prioritizes the 'subset' groups of local features, promoting this set as its own emerging feature serving as input to the next layer.
+    - to generate other examples, identify structures like the 'local adjacent feature subset' or 'size relevance' in an image as an approximation of meaning aggregation/filtering/construction/injection, to calculate global meaning/relevance across the whole image, relevant to a task (identification/categorization/differentiation)
+      - this is a good standard example of how structure (position/subset) can have meaning when applied in other structures (image)
+    - another example:
+      - given that reverse weight trees are a standard neural network structure, is there a structure that would help prune the trees, connect the leaves across different weight trees, or convert the trees into a useful network/cyclical structure that could be applied in any direction?
+      - should neural network support pivots in other directions, so rather than optimizing for the original final target layers, they can have or add layers in other directions, after discovering patterns in loss/activation/weights that point to other dynamics than originally configured to identify? (star or cyclical structure, with different final target layers)

+  - apply ddos against hackers by keeping them busy hacking decoy servers & fending off malware attacks to IPs that use the most security tools that arent associated with white hat communities

   - apply system analysis to current investments to detect imminent problems (conflicts, inefficiencies, exploit opportunities, incentivized laws/loopholes, incentives to use sub-optimal strategies or exploits, mismatch in demand/supply) and suggest corrections that will optimize investments
     - the right algorithm will identify structures like interaction layers of highest-variation inputs that produce highest-variation outputs to identify where high-impact changes can be made